lablup/backend.ai-docs-webui/docs/session_use/session_use.rst

 notification dialog may appear.
 It is recommended that one or more storage folders to be mounted because terminating compute session by default deletes all the data inside the session.
-If you specify a mount folder and save your data in that folder, you can keep the data even if the compute session is destroyed.
+If you specify a mount folder and save your data in that folder, you can keep the data even if the compute session is terminated.
 Data preserved in the storage folder can also be reused by re-mounting it when creating another compute session.
 You can ignore the alarm and create a session.
-However, it's a good idea to mount a folder if you're working on a job that requires you to keep data from within a session.
+However, it's a good idea to mount a folder if you're working on a job that requires you to keep data.
 For information on how to mount a folder and run a compute session, see :ref:`Related Content<session-with-mounts>`.